arbor-sim/arbor/doc/python/simulation.rst

        Each probe address is an opaque object describing what to measure and where, and each cell kind will have its own set of functions for generating valid address specifications.
-Possible cable cell probes are described in the cable cell documentation: :ref:`pycablecell-probes`.
+Possible cable cell probes are described in the cable cell documentation: :ref:`pycablecell-probesample`.

     2. Instructing the simulator to record data.